Citigroup Chairman Parsons stepping down

-(Reuters) - Richard Parsons will step down as chairman of Citigroup Inc at its annual meeting in April and is to be succeeded by Michael O‘Neill, the former chief executive of Bank of Hawaii Corp, Citigroup said on Friday.
+(Reuters) - Richard Parsons will step down as chairman of Citigroup Inc at its annual meeting in April and will be succeeded by Michael O‘Neill, the former chief executive of Bank of Hawaii Corp, Citigroup said on Friday.

 Two other board members are also leaving.
-The moves will leave Citi under the leadership of directors and top executives who came to the company after it suffered losses in the financial crisis that required government bailouts.
+The moves will leave Citi under the leadership of directors and top executives who came to the company following losses in the financial crisis that required government bailouts.

 Parsons, 63, joined the board 16 years ago and became chairman in 2009.